k2view-academy/K2View-Academy/articles/04_fabric_studio/24_web_debug.md

 ### Run and Debug Java Applications

-Web Studio, as a developers IDE, let you to create executable Java applications, regardless the project or a specific LU.
-To run and debug such Java applications, there are several entry points for starting a debugging session.
+The Web Studio, as a developers IDE, enables you to create executable Java applications, regardless of the project or a specific LU.
+To run and debug such Java applications, there are several entry points for starting a debugging session: CodeLens, Context Menu, and Shortcuts.

 #### CodeLens